+These courses may offer mini golf but deliver large fun!
 Miniature golf is one of those ideal outings the entire family can enjoy.
 On Long Island, our picturesque mini-golf destinations alone make the trip worthwhile.
+Stop putter-ing around and get on the green!

-Some miniature golf venues on the Island are part of larger amusement parks, which offer water slides and other kid-friendly fun.
-Others are situated in county or state parks.
+Some miniature golf venues on the Island are part of larger amusement parks, which offer water slides and other kid-friendly fun such as arcades.
+Others are situated in county or state parks or beaches.
 Whatever the location, these courses offer a wonderful day (or night) of fun at minimal cost.
+Looking for more active ideas?
+Peruse these family friendly biking and hiking trails.

-Bayville Adventure Park offers a pirate-themed course that includes a replica sunken ship.
+Bayville Adventure Park features a pirate-themed course that includes a rope bridge and replica sunken ship.

 Bayville Adventure Park — Bayville